logikal-io/terragrunt-commons/README.rst

 The credentials for the Google Cloud Storage backend and the Google provider are read from ``$XDG_CONFIG_HOME/gcloud/credentials/${organization_id}.json``.
 Note that you can also use your application default credentials by copying it to this location or by creating a symlink to it.

+The credentials for the AWS provider are read from the ``organization_id`` named profile.

 The credentials for the GitHub provider are extracted from the GitHub CLI user credentials.